akshat1136/Video-Classification-UCF101/README.md

 # Video-Classification-UCF101
 The repository contains video classification model for UCF101.
 2D-LSTM network is used for this purpose.
 The processed dataset was taken from https://github.com/feichtenhofer/twostreamfusion.
 This was implemented in Google Colab.
 This is my first try on Sequence Model Implementation and I wanted to use them in vision task.
 Hence started working with videos.
+After reading few papers, I used the idea of using features of each frame in a sequence for learning and classification.

 The dataset used is already processed, each video sample is convered into sequence of frames and each sequence stored in separate folders.
 I have divided the code into 4 following parts: